heerens/tractor-store-htmx-tailwind/README.md

 There are two teams that both run a Modular Monolith (Spring Boot app) containing multiple Self Contained Systems (Module).
 Each SCS represents an independent business domain (DDD).

 Routing, Page Assembly (Server-Side Integration) and Pattern Library hosting is part of a NGINX.

+Authentication is done by the 'account' domain and a JWT cookie is set on successful login.
+Other domains and teams can use this JWT for identification and security.

 ### Technologies